This story has been updated. It was originally published on January 28, 2020.

 Many of us juggle more than one device during the day—phone, laptop, tablet, and sometimes even secondary phones and smartwatches.
 But you might have wondered if, and how, you can move text and images from one to the other.
 It can get really messy, really fast.

-Apple, Google, and Microsoft know this, too, which is why they’re making it easier to send data from one device to another—as long as they are connected to the same accounts.
+Apple, Microsoft, and other tech companies know this, too, which is why they’re making it easier to send data from one device to another—as long as they are connected to the same accounts.

-You might find all the settings have been correctly configured already, but a bit of preparation is still required.
-Every device needs to have Wi-Fi and Bluetooth on—you can take care of that under Wi-Fi and Bluetooth in Settings on iPhones and iPads; and under Network and Bluetooth in System Preferences on Macs.
+You might find all the settings have been correctly configured already, but you’ll still need to do a little preparation.
+Every device needs to have WiFi and Bluetooth on—you can take care of that under Wi-Fi and Bluetooth in Settings on iPhones and iPads; and under Network and Bluetooth in System Preferences on Macs.